opendatamesh-initiative/odm-specification-dpdescriptor/docs/quickstart/interface.md

 ![open-data-mesh descriptor components](../images/dpds-interface-components.svg)

 ### Fileds
 The [Interface Components Object](../resources/specifications/last.md#interfaceComponentsObject) has five fields, one for each port type: `inputPorts`, `outputPorts`, `discoveryPorts`, `observabilityPorts` and `controlPorts`.
 Because a data product can expose multiple ports of the same type all these fields are an  **Array of Objects**.
 The type of these objects depends on the specific port type: [Input Port Component](../resources/specifications/last.md#input-port-component), [Output Port Component](../resources/specifications/last.md#output-port-component), [Discovery Port Component](../resources/specifications/last.md#discovery-port-component), [Observability Port Component](../resources/specifications/last.md#observability-port-component) and [Control Port Component](../resources/specifications/last.md#control-port-component).
-Anyway, all these objects share a common subset of fields, no matAnyway,ter what it is the type of port to which they are associated with.
+Anyway, all these objects share a common subset of fields, no matter what it is the type of port to which they are associated with.
 The most important of these shared fields are:

 - `fullyQualifiedName` (**string:fqn**): The unique universal identifier of the port.
 It MUST be a URN of the form `urn:dpds:{mesh-namespace}:dataproducts:{product-name}:{product-major-version}:{port-type}:{port-name}`
 - `version`: (**string:version**): This is the <a href="https://semver.org/spec/v2.0.0.html" target="_blank">semantic version number</a> of the data product's port.
-Every time the _major_ version* of port changes also the *major version* of the product MUST be incremented.
+Every time the *major version* of port changes also the *major version* of the product MUST be incremented.
-- `promises` ([Promises Object): These are the data product's [promises](../concepts/#data-contract) declared over the port.
+- `promises` ([Promises Object](../resources/specifications/last.md#promises-object)): These are the data product's [promises](../concepts/data-contract.md) declared over the port.
-- `expectations` ([Expectations Object): These are the data product's [expectations](../concepts/#data-contract) declared over the port.
+- `expectations` ([Expectations Object](../resources/specifications/last.md#expectations-object)): These are the data product's [expectations](../concepts/data-contract.md) declared over the port.
-- `contracts` ([Contracts Object): These are the data product's [contracts](../concepts/#data-contract) declared over the port.
+- `contracts` ([Contracts Object](../resources/specifications/last.md#contracts-object)): These are the data product's [contracts](../concepts/data-contract.md) declared over the port.

 ### Example
 Here is a first example snippet of a port definition.
 More details on how to valorize `promises`, `expectations` and `contracts` fields are provided in the next subsections.